Perform in one or many of the UWG Music Ensembles - Open to all students!

-If you hear the music from the Wolves staduim, chances are it's from "The Sound that Lights the South"!
+If you hear the music from the Wolves stadium, chances are it's from "The Sound that Lights the South"!
 The marching band is open to all students with a background in music and is offered for course credit.

-Basketball Pep Band "The Wolfgang"
+Basketball Pep Band

 The basketball Pep Band—The Wolfgang—performs for the men’s and women’s home basketball games.
 The ensemble is open to all qualified students at UWG but seating is limited to 36 members (preference will be given to current members of the Marching Band).
 Instrumentation includes woodwinds, brass, percussion, and electric bass.

-The University of West Georgia Saxophone Ensemble is recognized as a national leader in performance and repertoire for large saxophone group.
+The UWG Saxophone Ensemble is recognized as a national leader in performance and repertoire for large saxophone group.
 It has performed by invitation at national and regional meetings of the North American Saxophone Alliance, the AXPONA International Conference of Audio Engineers, the UWG Saxophone Symposium, and performs regular concerts on campus.
 In further recognition of its musical excellence, the Ensemble has received an invitation from MidAmerica Productions to perform a concert in Zankel Auditorium of Carnegie Hall in the Spring of 2013.
 The Ensemble has a wide repertoire, from the Renaissance to today, and performs a balance of original works for large saxophone group and arrangements/transcriptions.
 The Ensemble is populated by music majors, non-majors, and UWG alumni who are now distinguished music educators in the West Georgia region.
 Membership in the UWG Saxophone Ensemble is open to all UWG saxophonists regardless of major by audition.